ROCm/gpu-cluster-networking/docs/how-to/multi-node-inference-lb.md

 # Multi-Node Inference Load Balancing

-This guide describes how to set up a scalable multi-node LLM inference cluster.
+This guide describes how to set up a scalable, high-performance multi-node LLM inference cluster using AMD GPUs, supporting efficient horizontal scaling and highly available deployments.

 ## Architecture Overview

 This solution implements a distributed LLM inference system with three main components:

 * **Inference Pool**: Multiple inference nodes running vLLM or SGLang servers on AMD GPUs using tensor parallelism
-* **API Gateway Layer**: Choose the load balancer solution that supports your operational requirements.
-This guide demonstrates these options:
+* **API Gateway Layer**: A unified entry point that distributes requests across the inference pool.
+This guide demonstrates two options:
-  * A [LiteLLM](https://docs.litellm.ai/docs/)-based load balancer
+  * A [LiteLLM](https://docs.litellm.ai/docs/)-based load balancer - optimized for LLM workloads with built-in observability
-  * An [nginx](https://nginx.org/)-based load balancer
+  * An [Nginx](https://nginx.org/)-based load balancer - a production-grade reverse proxy with high performance
-* **Monitoring Layer**: Prometheus and Grafana for metrics collection and visualization
+* **Monitoring Layer**: Prometheus and Grafana for comprehensive metrics collection and visualization, with additional load testing tools

 This architecture allows horizontal scaling by adding more inference nodes while maintaining a single API endpoint for client applications.
 The system supports various model sizes:

 * **Small Models**: Can run efficiently on a single GPU
 * **Medium Models**: Typically require 2+ GPUs with tensor parallelism
-* **Large Models**: Requires multi-node deployments for high availability
+* **Large Models**: Requires multi-node deployments for high availability and performance

 **Tensor Parallelism** distributes model layers across multiple GPUs, allowing inference of models too large to fit in a single GPU's memory.
 The `--tensor-parallel-size` (`-tp`) parameter determines how many GPUs will share the model weights.